rsaputelli/SCAAP/README.md

 - Classifies transactions into appropriate revenue accounts
 - Calculates Stripe fees from Balance History file
 - Injects refund transactions into the journal entry
+- Skips transfers already processed (via uploaded ledger)
 - Produces a full Excel output with:
   - ✅ Journal Entries
   - ✅ Unmatched Stripe Transactions
   - ✅ Deferred Entries
   - ✅ Reconciliation Summary
   - ✅ Refunds Schedule (if Balance History is uploaded)
+- Exports a **new ledger** of processed transfers to prevent duplication in future runs

 ## How to Use